SDVentures/Contour/README.md

 The broker delays are stored for a certain period of time after which all delays are reset.

-*These following defaults apply: the maximum delay value is limited by 30 seconds; 7 attempts will be made to fulfill the send operation; delays are reset after 120 seconds of sender inactivity.*
+*The following defaults apply: the maximum delay value is limited by 30 seconds; 7 attempts will be made to fulfill the send operation; delays are reset after 120 seconds of sender inactivity.*

 ### Applying configuration